Skip to main content

 Date fieldMeaning

-Estimated delivery dateExpected delivery date
+Estimated delivery dateExpected delivery date set on the order

-Delivery dateActual delivery date
+Delivery dateActual delivery date confirmed during receiving

 Placed atDate when the order was created